How to File Share Between Computers

 You may see icons for all your connected PCs, as shown here.
-To connect to a PC, double-click its name.
+To find out how to file share between computers, you first need to connect to a PC; double-click its name.
 Chances are, you’ll be able to see files on your Windows XP PCs, but not any other Vista PCs.
 To see files on Vista PCs, move to Step 2.

 The Network and Sharing Center button, seen along the top of the previous figure, fetches the Network and Sharing Center, shown here.